veetech-ai/df-commons/README.md

-# viaPhoton commons
+# Digital Fairways commons

-this repo include the common schema anc contracts between services
+this repo include the common schema and contracts between services